 indicated in the table below:

 For example, a teacher may suggest that the prescriptiveness of curriculum standards are limiting students' development of skills - because of the hypothesis that standard curriculum requires more teacher direction (and more teacher direction limits students' opportunities to develop skills on their own).
 While this may be a possible relationship, teachers should consider relationships about which they may be able to take positive actions.
 It may be difficult, in other words, to quickly change the prescriptiveness of the curriculum.

-teachers may be quite anxious to get on with trying
+Again, teachers may be quite anxious to get on

-'technological' goal, since the aim is to improve education, rather than just
+a 'technological' goal, since the aim is to improve education,

-understand it (which would be a
+rather than just understand it (which would be a